Skip to main content

 Scope and Contents

-Papers of Thomas M. Sutherland consists of documents dated 1962 to 2001.
+Papers of Thomas M. Sutherland consists of documents dated 1943 to 2008, with the bulk falling from 1959 to 2002.
 Topics concern Sutherland's research on and course materials for animal breeding and genetics, his time as a hostage in Lebanon and his return, speaking engagements, his book with his wife Jean, At Your Own Risk, and Sutherland family activities.
-Materials include cards, letters, and other ephemera sent by well-wishers, teaching materials, course notes, speeches, correspondence, awards, home movie films, reel-to-reel audio tapes, photographs, a slide projector, and a film projector.
-Many boxes of Sutherland's professional activities are labeled with date ranges but otherwise undescribed.
+Materials include cards, letters, and other ephemera sent by well-wishers, teaching materials, course notes, speeches, correspondence, awards, home movie films, reel-to-reel audio tapes, photographs, and newspaper clippings.

 Dates